frequency-chain/frequency/designdocs/capacity.md

 Acceptance Criteria are listed below but can evolve:

 1. Dispatched origin is Signed by Staker.
-2. Schedules a portion of the stake to be unlocked and ready for transfer after the `confg::UnstakingThawPeriod` ends.
+2. Schedules a portion of the stake to be unfrozen and ready for transfer after the `confg::UnstakingThawPeriod` ends.
 3. The amount unstaked must be greater than 0.
 4. Issued Capacity to the target is reduced by using a weighted average: